top of page

 • Follow-up to deep tissue

-• Fatigue general relaxation and detox
+• Fatigue general relaxation

 Should not be performed in the case of: